scalar-labs/scalardb-samples/spring-data-sample/README.md

 ...
 ```

-So, let's place an order again and get the order histories by customer ID `1`:
+Then, let's place another order and get the order history of customer ID `1`:

 ```shell
 $ ./gradlew run --args="PlaceOrder 1 5:1"
 ...